 The summary panel, which resides permanently on the left side of the screen and to the right of the menu, contains slots for unlimited critical data and core actions such as editing.
 Relevant case data becomes more digestive and puts more control in the user’s hand to view precisely the data that is relevant to them.

 On cases, there are often two default tabs.
-The initially-active tab, “Details”, shows the case's general information, such as its creation date, author, and so on.
-The second tab, “Activity”, contains the conversation stream and history.
+The initially-active tab, “Activity”, contains the conversation stream and history.
+The second tab, “Details”, shows the case's general information, such as its creation date, author, and so on.
+As a best practice, avoid having more than seven tabs total to cut confusion.

 The preview panel is activated through user activity, displaying additional information when the user wants to see more without having to open a new case.
 Content generated in the summary panel is reused throughout the UI as a preview, helping to reduce navigation and ultimately expedite workflow.

-Last updated: Jul 2020
+Last updated: Oct 2020

 The utilities panel houses widgets that further support the current case's context.